Faculty Volunteer Peer Mentor Support Scheme

 Eligibility criteria

-To meet the eligibility criteria for Period 2 2023 you must:
+To meet the eligibility criteria you must:

-• be a domestic (Australian citizen, a holder of an Australian permanent humanitarian visa, an Australian Permanent Resident or a New Zealand citizen) undergraduate student in a Commonwealth Supported place
+- be a domestic (Australian citizen, a holder of an Australian permanent humanitarian visa, an Australian Permanent Resident or a New Zealand citizen) undergraduate student in a Commonwealth Supported place

-• be enrolled full time/ part time*
+- be enrolled full time or part time*

-• not already hold a bachelor’s degree (from any university).
+- not already hold a bachelor’s degree (from any university)

-• be able to demonstrate one of the following:
+- be able to demonstrate one of the following:

-• be an Aboriginal and/or Torres Strait Islander person.
+- be an Aboriginal and/or Torres Strait Islander person.

-*Payments received by students enrolled-part time may be classified by the Australian Taxation Office as taxable income.
+*Payments received by students enrolled part time may be classified by the Australian Taxation Office as taxable income.
 Recipients are responsible for determining whether their payment is taxable and reporting their payment as taxable income if applicable.

 How to apply